Joint Research Centre (JRC)

 The Joint Research Centre (JRC) is a research based policy support organisation and a Directorate General of the European Commission, providing scientific advice and technical know-how to support EU policies.

 The Institute for Prospective Technological Studies (IPTS), based in Seville (Spain), is one of seven institutes which are part of the European Commission’s DG-JRC.
 It was created to promote and enable a better understanding of the links between technology, economy and society.
-The mission of the IPTS is to provide techno-economic analysis to support the European decision-makers.
-It monitors and analyses science and technology related developments, their cross sectoral impacts, interrelationships and implications for future policy development.
-Such work requires both an in-depth knowledge of the Commission instruments and procedures and a constant updating of the internal capabilities through active participation in external networks and projects.
+The mission of the IPTS is to provide customer-driven support to the EU policy-making process by researching science-based responses to policy challenges that have both a socio-economic and a scientific or technological dimension.